 Dundee Corporation Announces Wind-Down of Investment Banking Business

-/EIN News/ -- TORONTO, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- Dundee Corporation (TSX: DC.A) (the “Corporation”, the “Company” or “Dundee”) announced today that, due to market conditions and evolving capital allocation priorities, it has made the decision to wind-down its investment banking efforts at this time.
+TORONTO, Dec.
+02, 2022 (GLOBE NEWSWIRE) -- Dundee Corporation DC (the "Corporation", the "Company" or "Dundee") announced today that, due to market conditions and evolving capital allocation priorities, it has made the decision to wind-down its investment banking efforts at this time.
 This change is effective immediately.
 This decision will further the corporate objective to; rationalize run-rate G&A and streamline the corporate cost structure going forward.

 Dundee extends its sincere appreciation to the banking team for their valuable contributions to the organization and wish them continued success in their future endeavors.